projectdiscovery/cloudlist/PROVIDERS.md

   provider: consul
   # consul_url is the url for consul server
   consul_url: http://localhost:8500/
+  # profile is the name of the provider profile
+  profile: staging
   # consul_ca_file is the path to consul CA file
   # consul_ca_file: <path-to-ca-file>.pem
   # consul_cert_file is the path to consul Certificate file